Automattic/vip-governance-plugin/README.md

 Each rule is an object in an array.
 The one required property is `type`, which can be `default`, `role`, or `postType`.
 Your rules should only have one entry of the `default` type, as described below, and it is the only type that is required in your rule set.

-Rule's not of type `default` require an additional field.
+Rules not of type `default` require an additional field.
 These are broken down below, along with examples of their possible values:

 | Rule Type     | Required Field| Possible Values     |
 | ------------- | ------------- | -------------       |